DaraJKong/Infinity-Desktop/README.en.md

 # Uninstallation

 To uninstall Infinity Desktop manually, you need to delete the folder "C:\\Users\\{USERNAME}\\AppData\\Roaming\\Infinity Desktop\\," the executable file and the shortcuts created by you (Desktop, Taskbar, Start menu).
 The program only ever modifies the folder mentioned above and the registry key "HKCU\\AppEvents\\Schemes\\Apps\\.Default\\SystemAsterisk\\.Current" in a temporary manner.
 So, no need to worry about it as the key is always put back to its previous value.

+# Technical Informations

+The AutoHotkey version currently used for the main branch of this project is [2.0-beta.6](https://github.com/Lexikos/AutoHotkey_L/tree/alpha).

 # TODO